act-rules/act-rules.github.io/semantic-focus-a20046.md

 ## Applicability

-The rule applies to all HTML and SVG elements in the [sequential focus navigation order](https://www.w3.org/TR/html/editing.html#sequential-focus-navigation) except scrollable content elements.
+The rule applies to all HTML and SVG elements in the [sequential focus navigation order](https://www.w3.org/TR/html/editing.html#sequential-focus-navigation) that are [included in the accessibility tree](#included-in-the-accessibility-tree).

-Note: Scrolling the content of a web page using the keyboard requires that content to receive focus.
-However, the scrollable content does not need a semantic role, since users do not interact with it

 ## Expectation

-Target element has a [semantic role](#semantic-role).
+Each target element has a [semantic role](#semantic-role) that is not `presentation` or `none`.

 ## Assumptions

 _There are currently no assumptions._
-- Giving focus to scrollable content elements is the only way to scroll non interactive content using a keyboard.

 ## Accessibility support